 Record Of Notarizations Mandated By National Mortgage Settlement

-The nation’s five largest mortgage servicers now must maintain records of all foreclosure-related notarizations performed on their behalf by employees or third-party contractors, according to details of the National Mortgage Settlement released last month.
+The nation’s five largest mortgage servicers now must maintain records of all foreclosure-related notarizations performed on their behalf by employees or third-party contractors, according to details of the National Mortgage Settlement released this week.

 Currently, 21 states and U.S. territories requires Notaries to keep a record of some or all of their official acts.
 Notaries have long recognized that a complete record can aid authorities in investigating crimes and other improper activity.
 In addition to the recordkeeping mandate, the Settlement requires all notarizations to comply with state law.

 - Requires the banks to provide state-specific training for all employees who regularly prepare or execute foreclosure-related documents.

 - Requires the banks to ensure that third-party contractors have the appropriate training, experience and qualifications to do the work and that they comply with all applicable rules, regulations and laws.